juxor/afaq/markdown/secG1.md

 there is communism (distribution according to need) or socialism (distribution according to work done), as in Marx's (in)famous difference between a lower and higher phase of communism.
-It is the difference between a distribution of goods based on deeds and one based on needs and Kropotkin famous polemic _"The collectivist Wages System"_ rests on it.
+It is the difference between a distribution of goods based on deeds and one based on needs and Kropotkin's famous polemic _"The collectivist Wages System"_ rests on it.
 He argued that the wages system was based on _"renumeration to each according to the time spent in producing, while taking into account the productivity of his labour"_.
 In other words:
 _"To each according to his deeds."_ [**The Conquest of Bread**, p.
 162 and p.
 167] Such a wages system could exist in different forms.
 Most obviously, and